flordeluz/VisWeb/README.md

 `cd web && npm install`

-Then, start the client with:
+Then, start the server with:

 `npm run serve`